 Weather Monitoring – What the weatherman reports is never quite the same as what you experience at home.
 To keep track of conditions in your garden buy a rain gauge.
 Knowing how much rain you got last week helps determine how much watering you have to do this week.
 Add to your list a high-low thermometer that records the lowest and highest daily temperatures and you can be a weather-smart gardener.

 Finally, remember to check your supply of soil amendments, fertilizers, insect sprays, and fungal powders before your trip to the garden shop.
-Spending a little time now while the weather is still cold will make the coming season less frantic.
-Then when winter is over you’ll be ready to spring into action.
+Spending a little time now while the weather is still chilly will make the coming season less frantic.
+Then when winter finally retreats to the north you’ll be ready to spring into action.